Maheshwm11/USERQUIZSURVEY/README.md

 # Quiz Application

 The Quiz Application is a Java program that reads and processes CSV files containing quiz data.
-It calculates the final grades for students based on their quiz and exam scores, and exports the results to a CSV file.
+It calculates the final grades for students based on their quiz and exam scores, and exports the results to a TSV file.

 ## Features